Speaker Grants F.A.Q.

 26) When would we expect to hear back on our applications?

-For fiscal year 18/19 the Public Leadership Board will meet on October 22nd to review application funding recommendations made by the Faculty Advisory Committee.
+For fiscal year 19/20 the Public Leadership Board will meet in early May 2019 to review application funding recommendations made by the Faculty Advisory Committee.
 Selected applicants will be notified in the following weeks.